rsmml/spectrm-challenge/README.md

 # Testing App
 [↑ Go To Top ↑](https://github.com/rsmml/spectrm-challenge/blob/master/README.md#readme)

-I created a series of test to verify that all messages created are done under the right conditions.
+I created a series of tests to verify that all messages created are done under the right conditions.

 **How to test app:**